worksolutions/deployment-assistant/README.md

 ### Update

-Update command will check if there is a new version of the helper and, if there is one, will update it.
+Update command will check if there is a new version of the assistant and if there is one, it will update it.

 ```bash
 php ./dep.phar self-update